HatAndBread/Rails_React_TypeScript_BP/README.md

-# Rails-React-TypeScript Boiler Plate
+# Rails-React-TypeScript Boiler-Plate

-My preferred configuration for personal projects.
-A work in progress 🚧
+This is my preferred setup for personal projects.
+Comes complete with a custom Rails specific form builder for React.